21 Actionable Growth Hacking Tactics for SaaS Companies

 Give your visitors tools to share your content with their audience.

-Add social sharing buttons to the site.
+Add social sharing buttons to the site and try using tools like auto retweet.
 Set them up to include the post’s title, a pre-defined hashtag and your social media handle.

 And if you want to take this a step further, use apps that offer sharing analytics to better understand your social engagement.